-Without sounding too self help-y, dating as a digital nomad is not a zero-sum game.
+Without sounding too self help-y, digital nomad dating is not a zero-sum game.
 In other words, when done right, your lifestyle on the road shouldn’t be jeopardized by a romantic fling.
 And vice versa -- dating doesn’t actually take away from your travels, but will actually add to them.

 This whole digital nomad thing is relatively new, and its implications on our romantic fulfillment (read: sanity) are even newer.
 Sloppy hook-ups in hostel dorm rooms, all-night conversations on the beach, spontaneous skinny dipping sessions, planning itineraries together, moving in together -- we’re all still figuring out how this works.
 So here’s a rough guideline on navigating the journey.